MIT-SPARK/Awesome-DCIST-T4/docker/README.md

+Of course.
+You've provided a great base README.
+I will merge it with the final, corrected workflows and the additional configuration options we developed.

+This final version corrects the development mode instructions, adds the optional TensorRT build flag, and ensures all commands and file names are consistent with the complete setup.

+Here is the complete `README.md` file in Markdown format.

+---

 # Awesome DCIST T4 Docker Environment

 A complete Docker environment for building and running the [Awesome DCIST T4](https://github.com/MIT-SPARK/Awesome-DCIST-T4) repository.

 This setup provides a self-contained, reproducible environment with **ROS 2 Jazzy**, **NVIDIA CUDA**, and **TensorRT** support.
 It is designed for two primary workflows:
 1.  **Deployment:** Building a final, portable image with the application pre-compiled and ready to run.
-2.  **Development:** Mounting your local source code into the container for rapid, iterative development and debugging.
+2.  **Development:** Mounting your local source code into a pre-built container for rapid, iterative development and debugging.

 ## Prerequisites